One held for trying to get inside Hindon airbase | www.lokmattimes.com

 One held for trying to get inside Hindon airbase

-Ghaziabad, March 20 A 26-year-old man tried to sneak into the premises of the Indian Air Force's Hindon airbase here on Sunday in an unauthorised manner following which he was apprehended and handed over to the police.
+Ghaziabad, March 20 A 26-year-old man was on Sunday arrested for trying to sneak into the premises of the Indian Air Force's Hindon air base in an unauthorised manner.

 The accused was identified as Zaahir, a native of Bihar, currently residing at a shanty outside the airbase.